-The importance of construction site noise barriers
+The importance of construction site fencing for noise barrier

 Table source: Best Practice Guide to Noise Control by the: Laborers’ Health and Safety Fund of North America